Smith & Wesson sued over link to July 4 parade mass shooting – KION546

 Associated Press

-CHICAGO (AP) — Several lawsuits in Illinois accuse gun-maker Smith & Wesson of illegally targeting young men at risk of violence with ads for firearms.
-Lawsuits filed Wednesday cite the 22-year-old gunman accused of opening fire on a July Fourth parade in suburban Chicago and killing seven people.
-The lawsuits are the latest bid by victims of mass shootings to hold gun manufacturers legally accountable.
-One survivor who is among those filing lawsuits in Lake County is Liz Turnipseed.
-She says she is determined to speak for those who did not survive mass shootings in the United States.
+CHICAGO (AP) — Nearly a dozen lawsuits in Illinois accuse gun-maker Smith & Wesson of illegally targeting young men at risk of violence with ads for firearms.
+The 11 suits filed Wednesday cite the 22-year-old gunman accused of opening fire on a July Fourth parade in suburban Chicago and killing seven people.
+The lawsuits are the latest bid by mass shooting victims to hold gun manufacturers legally accountable.
+Liz Turnipseed is among the shooting survivors to file a lawsuit in Lake County.
+She says she is determined to speak for those killed in mass shootings.
 Smith & Wesson is based in Springfield, Massachusetts.